-The U.S. Treasury Department issued an annual report in which it called Vietnam and Switzerland currency manipulators and put 1o other nations monitoring list of major trading partners that “merit close attention” to their currency practices.
+The U.S. Treasury Department issued an annual report in which it called Vietnam and Switzerland currency manipulators and put 1o other nations — China, Germany, India, Italy, Japan, Malaysia, South Korea, Singapore, Taiwan and Thailand — on a monitoring list of major trading partners that "merit close attention" to their currency practices.

 “The Treasury Department has taken a strong step today to safeguard economic growth and opportunity for American workers and businesses,” Treasury Secretary Steven Mnuchin said in a statement.
 “Treasury will follow up on its findings with respect to Vietnam and Switzerland to work toward eliminating practices that create unfair advantages for foreign competitors.”

 The report said that over the four quarters through June 2020, four major U.S. trading partners — Vietnam, Switzerland, India and Singapore — intervened in the foreign exchange market in a sustained, asymmetric manner.